 Is There A Stigma On Having A Stuffed Animal?

-Of course, you still have to consider the stuffed animal’s representation in your life.
+Of course, you still have to consider the representation of companion animal in your life.
 Are you finding it difficult to form deeper relationships with other people, and instead seek comfort from your teddy bear?
-Is your attachment to the soft toys laced with shame?
-Those are a few things you want to watch out for.

 FAQs

-Yes, it’s perfectly normal for adults to be emotionally attached to stuffed animals, especially if they were used as transitional objects during their childhood.
-As transitional objects, they provided safety and comfort, which could improve the well-being of your psychological state as an adult.
+Yes, it's perfectly normal for adults to be emotionally attached to stuffed animals, especially if they were used as transitional objects during their childhood.
+As transitional objects, they provided safety and comfort, which could improve the emotional well-being of your psychological state as an adult.

-- https://www.goodtherapy.org/famous-psychologists/donald-winnicott.html
+1. https://www.goodtherapy.org/famous-psychologists/donald-winnicott.html